Right Arrow

 To validate the investment, Loss Prevention leaders must track specific metrics.

-• Response time: track the time between an alert generation and staff intervention.
-Target response times should be under 5 minutes to effectively deter theft (Source: Spot AI).
+• Response time: Track the time between an alert generation and staff intervention.

-• Shrink reduction: the ultimate metric.
-Organizations implementing integrated video AI systems have documented shrinkage reductions ranging from 30-50% in the first year (Source: Accio).
+• Shrink reduction: The ultimate metric.
+AI-powered retail security solutions have enabled documented shrinkage reductions ranging from 30-50% in the first year of deployment (Source: Ainvest).

 ROI and business impact